 - Complete the application.
 Include in your discussion of your educational and professional experience your reason and interest in pursuing a graduate degree in Economics.
-Return the completed forms directly to the graduate coordinator in your program.
+After completing the application form, email the graduate coordinator notifying that you have done so.
 Deadline in Economics is March 1st.

 - You must have on file in the Graduate Office an application for admission as a degree-seeking graduate student before an assistantship contract can be offered.

 - Official transcripts (specifying all coursework completed to date) from each community college, senior college, university, graduate and/or professional school which you have attended must be on file in the Graduate Office.
 Note: If you have not yet completed a four-year baccalaureate degree program, an official transcript showing the receipt of such a degree must be on file in the Graduate Office prior to the start of your first term at EIU.
 (Transcripts of work at EIU can be obtained by the Graduate Office and need not be forwarded by you.)